AaronCamer/Simple-Naive-Bayes-Classifier/README.md

 # Simple-Naive-Bayes-Classifier

-## This is implemented using GaussianNB() from the sklearn package, all the details and description on the process of creating and training the model are inside the
+### This is implemented using GaussianNB() from the sklearn package, all the details and description on the process of creating and training the model are inside the  __NaiveBayes.ipynb__.
-NaiveBayes.ipynb.